LibraStack/UnityMvvmToolkit/README.md

 #### BindableDropdownField

 The `BindableDropdownField` allows you to work with dropdown.
 To set the binding of the selected value, you need to write `binding-selected-item-path`, and to set the binding of all dropdown elements, you need to use `binding-items-source-path`.
+Moreover, you can set them independently of each other.

 The following example demonstrates how to bind to a collection of strings with `BindableDropdownField`.